-- The LE-600 generates 3-Phase AC voltage from the turbine head and rectified DC voltage from the rectifier box.
-Even at low voltages there are inherent risks.
-Caution should always be used when connecting LE-600 to the electrical system. - Ensure that you have followed the cable-sizing chart to ensure that the correct size of transmission cable has been selected.
+- The LE-450 generates rectified DC voltage.
+Even at these low voltages there are inherent risks.
+Caution should always be used when connecting the LE-450 to the electrical system. - Be sure that you have followed the cable-sizing chart to ensure that the correct size of transmission cable has been selected.
 If a cable of insufficient cross-sectional area is used, heat may build up in the cables causing a potential fire hazard.
 A properly sized fuse or circuit breaker should be used in the cables connected to the battery.
 This will stop the risk of short circuit currents.
-Using cables of insufficient cross-sectional area may also reduce the power transmission efficiency of the turbine. - Batteries systems can deliver a serious amount of current.
+Using cables of insufficient cross-sectional area may also reduce the power transmission efficiency of the turbine. - Battery systems can deliver a serious amount of current.
 A short circuit in the battery circuit can lead to hundreds of amps flowing through the battery cables.
 This will cause a heat build-up and ultimately an electrical fire.
 Batteries can explode when shorted.
 Always use insulated electrical tools when working on the battery's electrical connections. - Batteries are very heavy.
 Do not attempt to move batteries by yourself.
 Always use manual handling tools and an assistant. - Always keep lead-acid batteries the correct way up.
 Do not allow the acidic electrolyte to spill or come into contact with your skin or face.
-Always follow the manufacturer's safety instructions when handling lead-acid batteries. - Never run the LE-600 'off-load' with the output cables not connected to anything.
+Always follow the manufacturer's safety instructions when handling lead-acid batteries. - Never run the LE-450 'off-load' with the output cables not connected to anything.